Introduction

 Map controls

-Basic controls such as zoom and pan work exactly like every other app on your system.
+Basic controls such as zoom and pan work exactly like every other app on your system or device.

 Additionally, in top left corner of the map there are +/- buttons and slider to zoom.